katreparitosh/katreparitosh.github.io/_pages/learning.md

 ---
 # <center>RESOURCES</center>

 I generally spend time a lot of time searching for relevant resources to broaden my knowledge and learn new things.
 Hence, as a habit, I always pool the links in an excel sheet to keep the assortment handy.
-It's always good to have the resources around and quickly refer the stuff whenever required.
-Thought of listing down some material that I keep a track of and which I felt was extremely useful.
+It's always good to have the resources around to quickly read important concepts and troubleshoot problems.

-<span style = "font-size:0.90em"> *Note - Resources could be Books, Online PDFs, Research Papers, Blogs, Medium Articles, Reddit Threads or even Quora Answers.
-I'll try to share as much as possible!*</span>
+Thought of listing down some material that I keep a track of and which I felt was extremely useful :)

 ## Good Books